StrawbrryFlurry/JSON2Component/README.md

 - div
 - img

-Supported elements are also declared in listed in `interfaces/HTMLElement.type.ts/NativeElement`
+Supported elements are also declared and listed in `interfaces/HTMLElement.type.ts/NativeElement`

 ```JSON
 {